tai-almeida/TrackWise/README.md

 The apps' intention is to help students estimate the time they should dedicate into their tasks, in order to plan a achievable and eficient routine.

 This app was created as an introduction to SwiftUI and Product Design.
+You can see our design process on our FigJam (in portuguese): https://www.figma.com/board/9hgbpBi2UGg5thI7chI2EP/-Chiron--Board?node-id=0-1&p=f&t=dt2s41Z0gBkDX5Tf-0

 ### Features
 - **Time tracking**